See index to all the chapters for Putting Out the Planetary Fire

 Nuclear energy also allows nations to obtain or harvest plutonium or enrich uranium to manufacture nuclear weapons, a problem noted by the IPCC in their 2014 report on energy: “Barriers to and risks associated with an increasing use of nuclear energy include operational risks and the associated safety concerns, uranium mining risks, financial and regulatory risks, unresolved waste management issues, nuclear weapons proliferation concerns, and adverse public opinion.”

 Nuclear power plants are a potential terrorist target.
 The flight path of several of the planes that hit the World Trade Center on 9/11 meant they could have hit the Indian Point power plant instead.
 An attack on a nuclear plant could cause major explosions, putting population centers at risk, as well as ejecting dangerous radioactive material into the atmosphere.
-Nuclear power plants were a major concern during the 2022 Russian invasion of Ukraine.
+Nuclear power plants have been a major concern during the 2022 Russian invasion of Ukraine.

 Accidents at nuclear plants have happened and a full-melt down of the core of a nuclear reactor would be disastrous.
 Nuclear proponents argue that the small number of major accidents have been so low that it shows it is safe.
 Opponents used the same data to make the opposite point in light of the number of deaths and damage that would result in a worst-case scenario.
 One study calculated that based on the number of nuclear meltdowns that have occurred, such events may occur once every 10 to 20 years.
 In the event of such a major accident, half of the radioactive caesium-137 would be spread over an area of more than 1,000 kilometers away from the nuclear reactor.
 To date, 1.5% of all nuclear power plants ever built have experienced some level of meltdown.